 This returns every single .com domain using the kind of theme from Cyberchimps.
 If you will combine it with the keywords you were linking to your site, you will probably get a very big, nice, WordPress blog list.
 You can combine it with keywords you want to target to get more related and 100% accurate results.

-After you have done your first scrape for custom made footprint it’s good to know what is the quality of links you have found.
-And once againg – ScrapeBox and its amazing list of Addons will help you!
+After you have done your first scrape for custom-made footprint it’s good to know what is the quality of links you have found.
+And once again – ScrapeBox and its amazing list of Addons will help you!

-“Outbound Link Checker” is a addon which will cheack links line by line and list both internal and external links.
-Because addon works fine supports multithread technology you can check tousands of links at the same time.
+“Outbound Link Checker” is an addon that will check links line by line and list both internal and external links.
+Because addon works fine supports multithread technology you can check thousands of links at the same time.

-To use “Outbound Link Checker” go to your Addons list and selec Outbound Link Checker:
+To use “Outbound Link Checker” go to your Addons list and select Outbound Link Checker: